Water, Waste and Energy – How to bring themes of sustainability into the classroom

 Sessions will be conducted at the Sun Works Center at P.S.
 333 or at PS84 in Williamsburg by NYSW science teacher Shakira Provasoli.
 The course syllabus received a score of 15 out of 16 points when evaluated for content by the ASPDP.

 Participating teachers will be provided all associated materials, including small hydroponic kits and composting bins for classroom use.
-Guest speakers include representatives from NY Sun Works; +POOL, Solar One; NYC H20 Educator; Lower East Side Ecology Center or Friends of the High Line- as well as Sustainability Education Advocates and Museum & Art Educators.
+Guest speakers include representatives from NY Sun Works; +POOL, NYC H20; The Zero Waste Schools Initiative – as well as Sustainability Education Advocates and Museum & Art Educators.

 If you have any questions about this course please contact Manuela Zamora